-- — “Human-centered SOCIOTECHNICAL DESIGN: The Information Experience Lab adopts a SocioTechnical Design approach to integrate user experience in technical designs, for example, usability testing.
+Information Experience Lab: We conduct user experience and usability studies in Journalism, School of Nursing, Computer Science, College of Education, http://ielab.missouri.edu The Information Experience Lab adopts a SocioTechnical Design approach to integrate user experience in technical designs, for example, usability testing.
 Newest trends illustrate a need for usability testing for small devices and applications for wearables.
 The IELab is striving towards new usability methods for such new flexible devices.
-In addition, there is a need to rethink existing usability methods for new groups of users such as smart city applications, preschoolers and English language learners.
+In addition, there is a need to rethink existing usability methods for new groups of users such as smart city applications, preschoolers and English language learners

-- — “DIGITAL DIDACTICAL DESIGNS: Are you interested in studying the relation of teachers' designs for learning and students outcomes in a tablet 1:1 program?
+Are you interested in studying digital technology, teachers' designs for learning and students outcomes?
 Digital Didactical Design (DDD) is an approach that engages teachers in designing for tablet/technology-mediated learning.
 The project ask, in what ways teachers use ipads/technology, for what kinds of teaching activities and learning activities, and how are these designs connected to the student learning outcomes.
 We use the five-layer DDD-model (Jahnke, 2015) for studying the designs and then, we relate the teacher designs to student outcomes such as products created with different apps.
 The project helps teachers to evaluate and reflect on their designs for learning with the aim to promote student learning progress.

-- — "TOWARDS CROSSACTIONSPACES: There is no thing called 'distance learning'.
+CrossActionSpaces: There is no thing called 'distance learning'.
 We learn when we are present.
 It is distance teaching.
 Also, the term of blended learning is crucial.
 What do we really blend?
 Thus, what happens when online and offline worlds are merging?
 Human behavior turns from inter-action to cross-action.
 Which kinds of designs for learning are needed under those new conditions?
 That is what we study.
-We argue we need reflective crossactions in learning expeditions.
+We argue we need reflective crossactions in learning expeditions

 List of research projects and grants